Pollinator Weeks

 Pollinator Weeks in Nature Museum Brabant and beyond!
-For 6 weeks we put pollinators in the spotlight, from April 16 to May 26.
-Come spend these weeks counting bees, making seed bombs, attending workshops, questioning experts, and much more.
+From April 10 to May 4 we put pollinators in the spotlight.
+Come spend these weeks counting bees, making seed bombs, attending a workshop, do the pubquiz and much more.

 Pollinators are invaluable to our world.
 Not only do they pollinate flowers, but they are crucial to producing many of our favorite foods, such as apples, juicy berries and colorful vegetables.